vijaybhaskar98/MLOPS_Project/02_Experiment Tracing & Model Registry/readme.md

 ## Experiment Tracking Notes

-## Video 1: Introduction

 ### Important concepts:
 1. ML Experiment:
     - the whole process of building an ML model
-    - different from A/B testing
 2. Experiment run:
     - each trial in an ML experiment
     - each trial in the modeling (changes in architecture, hyperparameters)